ProfBird/CS246-CourseMaterials/Labs/Lab2/Assignment2Instructions.md

-Written Winter 2018 by Paul Wilkins, revised winter 2019 and 2021 by Brian Bird
+Written Winter 2018 by Paul Wilkins, revised winter 2022 by Brian Bird